About the bins

 - Keep your compost pile at the right moisture level.
 If your compost pile has a bad odor, it lacks air circulation or it may be too wet.
 Try turning the pile and/or adding dry, brown materials to the pile.

 - If your compost pile is not heating up, it may need more nitrogen or "green" material.
-Add grass clippings or a nitrogen fertilizer to the pile.
+Add grass clippings to the pile.